paritytech/smart-bench/README.md

 ## Usage

+If you're not interested into compilation of this software natively on your PC but would like to leverage dockerized solution please find more information within [launch](./launch/README.md) subdirectory of this project.

 ### Installation

 Currently, this tool must be run directly via cargo, because it requires access to the predefined wasm contract binaries in the `contracts` directory.